Wattpad: Growth and funding

-As of January 2018, Wattpad had received almost USD $117.8M in funding from investors.
+Wattpad was developed in 2006, as the result of a collaboration between Allen Lau and Ivan Yuen.
+The company is based in Toronto, Ontario.
+As of January 2018, Wattpad had received almost $117.8M in funding from investors.
 In 2011, Wattpad announced that it received $3.5M in total funding from its current investors, and from W Media Ventures, Golden Venture Partners, and Union Square Ventures.
 Then in June 2012, Wattpad raised $17.3M from a group of venture funds led by Khosla Ventures.

-In April 2014, Wattpad announced $46M in the Series C funding led by OMERS ventures.
-In January 2018, Wattpad announced USD $51M in funding from Tencent Holdings Limited, BDC, Globe Telecom's Kickstart Ventures, Peterson Group, Canso, and existing investor Raine.
+In April 2014, they announced a $46M Series C of funding led by OMERS ventures.
+In January 2018, Wattpad announced $51M in funding from Tencent Holdings Limited, BDC, Globe Telecom's Kickstart Ventures, Peterson Group, Canso, and existing investor Raine.